johannes-kratz/tpchgen-rs/README.md

 [BENCHMARKS.md](./benchmarks/BENCHMARKS.md) for more details on performance and benchmarking.

+## Answers

+The core `tpchgen` crate provides answers for queries 1 to 22 and for a scale factor of 1.
+The answers exposed were derived from the [TPC-H Tools](https://www.tpc.org/) official distribution.

 ## Testing

 This crate has extensive tests to ensure correctness and produces exactly the